lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Required:

-- `id` (String) The id of the destination to receive notifications for this alert.
+- `id` (String) The identifier of the destination to receive notifications for this alert.

 Optional: